What Is an AI Consultant?

 How long before an AI engagement pays for itself?

-In engagements where the first shipped system addresses a revenue or cost problem directly, payback falls within the first quarter.
+In engagements where the first built system addresses a revenue or cost problem directly, payback falls within the first quarter.
 The Dubai clinic above generated a net saving of approximately £42,000 in the same quarter the engagement cost £10,500.
 The Manchester recruitment firm recovered £160,000 in 90 days on a £10,500 engagement.
 Those outcomes depend on the quality of the diagnostic and the size of the underlying gap being closed.
 Engagements that target efficiency rather than direct revenue or cost take longer to show a clear return on investment.

 Want this built for your business?
 Book a call.